You want to start using tmux but find the commands overwhelming, the key bindings cryptic, and the learning curve steep.

 Installing Tmux

-Install tmux based on your operating system.
+Install tmux for your operating system.

 macOS